 Pennsylvania State House Representative Mike Turzai has spoken.
 In a legislative proposal released January 25, 2013, Turzai outlined a Charter and Cyber Charter Funding Reform Package speaking to the need for a variety of changes to alternative school fiscal planning.
-The package proposal can be accessed by clicking HERE.

 What does a proposal of this nature mean for Pennsylvania’s charter and cyber school populations?
 If passed, it could mean a lot of things.
 Among the action items are goals to address the current special education funding formula, the calculation of school district deduction allowances, direct payment planing for charter schools, and the charter renewal processes.
 This is a significant piece of legislation, as it speaks to some of the concerns voiced across the state for several years.